 Clubbing together to buy a house - that's the only way to get a home

 © Carl Rose

-Extract of an interview with Dorrett Buckley Greaves recorded by Camille Daughma for the Burngreave Voices oral history archive, June 2006.
+Extract from an interview with Dorrett Buckley Greaves recorded by Camille Daughma for the Burngreave Voices oral history project, June 2006.